Web Development with GoLang

 Handling Different HTTP Methods

-To handle different HTTP methods, you can check the r.Method
+To handle different HTTP methods, you can check the r.Method field and route accordingly.

 func methodHandler(w http.ResponseWriter, r *http.Request) {